awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationnfs.md

 ## Properties<a name="aws-resource-datasync-locationnfs-properties"></a>

 `MountOptions`  <a name="cfn-datasync-locationnfs-mountoptions"></a>
-The NFS mount options that DataSync can use to mount your NFS share\.
+Specifies the mount options that DataSync can use to mount your NFS share\.
 *Required*: No
 *Type*: [MountOptions](aws-properties-datasync-locationnfs-mountoptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OnPremConfig`  <a name="cfn-datasync-locationnfs-onpremconfig"></a>
-Contains a list of Amazon Resource Names \(ARNs\) of agents that are used to connect to an NFS server\.
+Specifies the Amazon Resource Names \(ARNs\) of agents that DataSync uses to connect to your NFS file server\.
 If you are copying data to or from your AWS Snowcone device, see [NFS Server on AWS Snowcone](https://docs.aws.amazon.com/datasync/latest/userguide/create-nfs-location.html#nfs-on-snowcone) for more information\.
 *Required*: Yes
 *Type*: [OnPremConfig](aws-properties-datasync-locationnfs-onpremconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServerHostname`  <a name="cfn-datasync-locationnfs-serverhostname"></a>
-The name of the NFS server\.
-This value is the IP address or Domain Name Service \(DNS\) name of the NFS server\.
+Specifies the IP address or domain name of your NFS file server\.
 An agent that is installed on\-premises uses this hostname to mount the NFS server in a network\.
 If you are copying data to or from your AWS Snowcone device, see [NFS Server on AWS Snowcone](https://docs.aws.amazon.com/datasync/latest/userguide/create-nfs-location.html#nfs-on-snowcone) for more information\.
-This name must either be DNS\-compliant or must be an IP version 4 \(IPv4\) address\.
+You must specify be an IP version 4 address or Domain Name System \(DNS\)\-compliant name\.
 *Required*: No
 *Type*: String
 *Maximum*: `255`